akamai/terraform-provider-akamai/docs/guides/faq.md

 ### Via Step By Step Construction

 1. Download your existing zone master file configuration (using the API) as a backup and reference.
-2. Using the zone master file as a reference, create a terraform configuration representing the the existing zone and all contained recordsets.
+2. Using the zone master file as a reference, create a Terraform configuration representing the the existing zone and all contained recordsets.
 Note: In creating each resource block, make note of `required`, `optional` and `computed` fields.
 3. Use the Terraform Import command to import the existing zone and contained recordsets; singularly and in serial order.
-4. (Optional, Recommended) Review and compare the zone master file content and created terraform.tfstate to confirm the zone and all recordsets are represented correctly
+4. (Optional, Recommended) Review and compare the zone master file content and created Terraform.tfstate to confirm the zone and all recordsets are represented correctly
 5. Execute a `Terraform Plan` on the configuration.
 The plan should be empty.
 If not, correct accordingly and repeat until plan is empty and configuration is in sync with the Edge DNS Backend.

 Since Terraform assumes it is the de-facto state for any resource it leverages, we strongly recommend staging the zone and recordset imports in a test environment to familiarize yourself with the provider operation and mitigate any risks to the existing Edge DNS zone configuration.